 Two interface mechanisms are available on the JSR-15.
 In addition to the typical software interface through a notebook or suitable computer, the unit has a front panel push-button LCD display.
 Through the front panel interface the user may change the setup parameters (count time, high voltage, gate width, pre-delay, etc.), start and stop acquisitions, and view the measurement results.
 An estimate of the battery level is displayed on the LCD display, and a separate menu option allows for checking battery diagnostics.
 The LCD display can be controlled for efficient use of the battery.

 The software interface is compatible with the INCC (IAEA Neutron Coincidence Counting) and NDA 2000 software packages.
 The JSR-15 utilizes a USB pipeline for communication with a computer, in place of the older RS-232 serial port.
 (The USB port also supplies power, thereby reducing the drain on the battery.)

-The input to the JSR-15 can be in the form of TTL pulses via coaxial cable or differential pulses via a twisted pair cable.
-The instrument also has four auxiliary scalers, two of which are available as differential inputs.
+The signal input to the JSR-15 can be in the form of TTL pulses via coaxial cable or differential pulses via a twisted pair cable.
+The instrument also has two auxiliary scaler inputs which are available as either TTL or differential inputs.
 In addition the unit supports fast accidentals.
 The JSR-15 contains a user-programmable High Voltage (HV) power supply and a 5 V supply that can provide bias and power to the pre-amplifier/discriminator boards.